slow-studio/23-playful-data-js/_todo.md

 # todo

-[ ] add message box. trees catch fire after a message appears.
 [ ] add sound
+[ ] add 'protected' state
+[ ] limit how many trees can be protected at one time [ ] protected trees lose their protection after some time [ ] trees catch fire after a message appears
+[ ] at spawn, use "states" to set the state of the tree (instead of manually specifying the colours and shapes) [ ] mousedrag to cut trees (leave stumps behind). [code example](https://developer.mozilla.org/en-US/docs/Web/API/Touch/radiusX)
 [ ] avani: make all stages of the animation
 [ ] position all trees to be in the middle of the forest [ ] create 2d-array (map) of the locations of trees in the forest